 Members are strongly advised to wear a cycle helmet.
 Those under 18 years of age must wear a helmet when on club rides.

 Ensure that your bike is in good working condition.

 Individuals taking part in group activities do so at their own risk.
-All riders are strongly to have appropriate Third Party insurance as a minimum; this can be provided though British Cycling.
+All riders are recommended to have appropriate Third Party insurance; this can be provided though British Cycling membership.

 Know What to Expect

 Understand the demands of the ride, including distance, pace and weather conditions before setting out.
 Ensure you have the appropriate clothing, drink, food and spare inner tube (or two), tyre levers and a pump.
 In wet weather and during winter, consider fitting mudguards for the sake of those behind you.